akihikodaki/dts/test_plans/multiple_pthread_test_plan.rst

 Test Case 1: Basic operation
 ----------------------------

-To run the application, start the testpmd with the lcoress all running with threads and also the unique core assigned, command as follows::
+To run the application, start the testpmd with the lcores all running with threads and also the unique core assigned, command as follows::

     ./x86_64-native-linuxapp-gcc/app/testpmd --lcores='0@8,(4-5)@9' -n 4 -- -i